Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 - Then exhale, release the torso to the right thigh, sweep your hands back onto the floor, and, with another exhale, step your right foot back and return to Down Dog.
 Hold for a few breaths and repeat with the left foot forward for the same length of time.

 High blood pressure

-To improve balance, rest the thigh of the forward leg on a chair seat.
+To improve balance, rest the front thigh on a chair seat.